ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

         +--rw schc-opt:value?   binary
 ~~~

 In the CORECONF representation, even if the name are similar in the structure, the SID values are different.
-The key contains for an entry contains 4 elements.
+The key for an entry contains 4 elements.

 ~~~
 REQ: FETCH </c>